 The following features/functionality have been added in the Remix OS to make your tablet/PC experience more productive.

-Taskbar is a similar to what you may have seen on Windows platform.
-It is always accessible multitasking tray which also contain shortcuts to apps.
+Taskbar is similar to what you may have seen on Windows platform.
+It is always accessible multitasking tray which also contains shortcuts to apps.
 You could drag any application to Taskbar to add it as a shortcut.
 It becomes easy to switch between applications with taskbar always visible on the screen.
 It also acts as the navigation bar for your device.

 2. File Manager

 File Manager has been included in RemixOS by default.
 It has been optimized to work flawlessly on tablets or PCs, you could drag to select multiple files.
-Also there is an option to preview files before opening them.
+Also, there is an option to preview files before opening them.

 3. Multitasking with Multiple Windows

-Remix OS allows applications to run in two modes, Phone mode and Tablet mode.
+Remix OS allows applications to run in two modes, Phone mode, and Tablet mode.
 Opening an application in the tablet mode opens the application in fullscreen.
 Whereas opening the application in Phone mode runs the application in small windows, allowing you to run multiple apps at the same time.
 I feel this is a must needed features on a tablet.
 Tablets with 8-10 inch screen sizes are best for working with several applications at the same time.

 4. Keyboard Shortcuts and Hotkeys

 Remix OS provides the better compatibility with external keyboards.
 Several keyboard shortcuts like CTRL+C, CTRL+V, and CTRL+Z have been included to work just like they work on your PC.